 Establishing Child Support

-If there is only one child of the marriage and no children outside the marriage, child support will be set at 20% of the non-custodial parent’s net income (after FICA, Social Security, and Medicare have been taken out).
+Child support is normally a percentage of the non-custodial parent’s net income (after FICA, Social Security, and Medicare have been taken out).

 The Texas Legislature has found that the following items constitute net resources for purposes of calculating child support: